FGPV-VPGF/FGPV-VPGF/README.md

 - `-p 10` specifies the maximum number of concurrent processes to run (we need 8 right now to serve all the packages at the same time)
 - `-v` provides verbose output for debugging

-If you want to work on only a subset of packages instead you have to run their builds/serves seperately:
+If you want to work on only a subset of packages instead you have to run their builds/serves separately:

 ```
 // terminal 0